astralaster/Arduino-Soundlab/README.md

 # Arduino-Soundlab
-This project is based on https://www.instructables.com/Arduino-Soundlab/ from rgco.
+This project is based on https://www.instructables.com/Arduino-Soundlab/ from rgco (Rolf Oldeman).

 Its a 2 operator fm synthesizer running on a arduino nano.